mattermost/docs/source/administration/product-recipes-information-architecture.rst

 - If you create any new file you should add the file in the table of contents document.
 - Every product recipe should be linked with a blog.
-- Different teams and members can use product recipe created, make sure you properly add the tags so that the user can get the information easily.
+- Different teams and members can use the product recipes that were created.
+Make sure you properly add the tags so that the user can get the information easily.